coreymwamba/estonta/README.md

 # estonta
-A simple Bash and [Yad](https://sourceforge.net/projects/yad-dialog/)-based appointment system.
+A simple Bash-based calendar application.
+It also has an optional [Yad](https://sourceforge.net/projects/yad-dialog/)-based interface for entering events.

 It has two scripts: **aldonos** (add an event, in a terminal or using Yad) and **lerta** (list events).